5 Easy Ways to Fix a Door That Won’t Latch Properly

 • Worn-out latch mechanism

-Having the right tools makes the job much easier:
+Having the right tools makes the job much easier to fix a door that won’t latch properly:

 • Screwdriver (Phillips or flathead)